microsoft/PowerToys/README.md

 #### Stable version

-Install from the [Microsoft PowerToys GitHub releases page][github-release-link].
-Click on `Assets` to show the files available in the release and then click on `PowerToysSetup-0.45.0-x64.exe` to download the PowerToys installer.
+Install from the [Microsoft Store's PowerToys page][microsoft-store-link] or use [Microsoft PowerToys GitHub releases page][github-release-link].

+- For GitHub, click on `Assets` to show the files available in the release and then click on `PowerToysSetup-0.45.0-x64.exe` to download the PowerToys installer.
+- For Microsoft Store, you must be using the [new Microsoft Store](https://blogs.windows.com/windowsExperience/2021/06/24/building-a-new-open-microsoft-store-on-windows-11/) which will be available for both Windows 11 and Windows 10.

 This is our preferred method.

 #### Experimental version
-To install the Video Conference mute, please use the [v0.36 experimental version of PowerToys][github-prerelease-link] to try out this version.
-It includes all improvements from v0.35 in addition to the Video conference utility.
+To install the Video Conference mute, please use the [v0.46 experimental version of PowerToys][github-prerelease-link] to try out this version.
+It includes all improvements from v0.45 in addition to the Video conference utility.
 Click on `Assets` to show the files available in the release and then download the .exe installer.

 ### Via WinGet (Preview)
 Download PowerToys from [WinGet](https://github.com/microsoft/winget-cli#installing-the-client).
 To install PowerToys, run the following command from the command line / PowerShell: